-Financial asset available for general expenditure as of December 31 are as follows:
+Financial assets available for general expenditure as of December 31, 2022 are as follows:

-2021 2020 Cash, cash equivalents, and restricted cash \$ 564,057 \$ 1,395,218 Contributions and grants receivables 954,344 442,324 Accounts receivable, net 428,554 135,052 Total financial assets available within one year 1,946,955 1,972,594 Less: Amounts unavailable for general expenditures within one year, due to: Tenant security deposits (4,165) (4,165) Net assets with donor restrictions (615,112) (448,138) Total amounts unavailable for general expenditures within one year (619,277) (452,303) Total financial assets available for general expenditure within one year \$ 1,327,678 \$ 1,520,291
+Cash, cash equivalents, and restricted cash \$ 259,797 Contributions and grants receivables 499,327 Accounts receivable 793,831 Total financial assets available within one year 1,552,955 Less: Amounts unavailable for general expenditures within one year, due to: Tenant security deposits (4,187) Net assets with donor restrictions (438,835) Total amounts unavailable for general expenditures within one year (443,022) Total financial assets available for general expenditure within one year \$ 1,109,933

 The Organization monitors its cash flows to ensure the fulfillment of all obligations.
-The Organization's policy is to maintain larger balances of cash as to have readily liquid assets available as needed.
-The Organization also maintains a total of \$600,000 under lines of credit, of which the full balance was available for use by the Organization as of December 31, 2021.
+The Organization's policy is to maintain larger balances of cash to have readily liquid assets available as needed.
+The Organization also maintains lines of credit as disclosed above.